asimpletune/craigslist-roommate-ad/ad.md

 ### Reno
 Reno, full time agent of Goldman Sachs, however secretly undercover to bring down the system.
 Builds drones while riding motorcycles, and has been occasionally known to breath fire.
 Also likes to chill.

+### Emily
+Emily is pretty okay sometimes.
+She is 30 and moved to SF a couple of weeks ago for a marketing consulting gig.
+Originally from Denver, Emily likes running, coed sports, hiking and telling jokes that she thinks are funny.
+She works a 9-5 and likes to spend her free time exploring the city and spending time in wine country.

 ### birds
 There're some birds living in the backyard.
 You have to be cool with them.